 White fillings are made from a compound material of glass or ceramic materials and resin, and are matched as closely as possible to the natural colour of your teeth.
 If you're considering teeth whitening treatment, be aware that it won't affect the colour of your fillings, so it may be best to have the whitening treatment before replacing an amalgam filling with a white one, so that it matches your whitened teeth.

 The fees for white fillings varies depending on the size, shape and location in your mouth of the filling required, along with the complexity of the procedure.
-If you are thinking about having white filings, Hannah will include the fees as part of your bespoke treatment plan.back to treatments
+If you are thinking about having white filings, Alex and Alina will include the fees as part of your bespoke treatment plan.back to treatments